-While Daniel still plays trumpet and sings with BYU-Hawaii’s CrossCurrent and the viral-sensation jazz band The New Hot 5 when possible, his latest passion is mastering Pro Tools, MIDI virtual instrument software, and the art of the Jacob-Collier-style One-Person-Music Production-Studio.
-He has begun releasing a new YouTube music-video song cycle for which he is the composer, lyricist, vocalist, instrumentalist (playing up to 35 different instruments per song), and recording and mixing engineer.
-Check out Songs from the News: “Nigel, the Lonely Seabird” on YouTube.
+Daniel’s latest passion is learning Pro Tools digital audio software, including recording, editing, mixing, MIDI virtual instruments, and the art of the Jacob-Collier-style one-person-music-production-studio.
+He has begun releasing a new YouTube music video song cycle for which he is the composer, lyricist, vocalist, instrumentalist, and recording and mixing engineer.
+Check out Songs from the News: “LiDAR Eyes” and “Nigel, the Lonely Seabird” on YouTube.

-A Word of Appreciation for my Teachers and Mentors:
+A Word of Appreciation for my Teachers & Mentors:

 I became a music professor because my whole life has shown me what a positive and profoundly beautiful impact a devoted music professor can have in the life of a student—and actually, in the life of an entire community.
 I want to acknowledge briefly some of the mentors and teachers that have given so much of themselves to me.
 My parents—both of whom are music professors—started me in music lessons at age 2 and continually nurtured my curiosity and passion for the wide world of music.
 I love them and am grateful for their dedication to my education.

 I went to New England Conservatory to study composition with legendary pedagog Bob Brookmeyer.
-Bob shaped the way I listen to and think about music.
-He could somehow make a deeper impact with one pithy sentence (or even a grunt, for that matter) than most others can with a thousand words.
+Bob had a unique spiritual and artistic power about him, and he challenged and sculpted the way I listen to and think about music.
+He could somehow make a deeper impact with one pithy sentence than most others can with a thousand words.
 Bob got cancer and retired toward the end of my MM degree, but he kept encouraging me from afar.
 Though Bob was gone, I stayed at NEC for my doctoral degree to continue my studies with Dr. Ken Schaphorst (chair of Jazz Studies), who taught me private composition lessons every week for five years.
-I’ll bet nobody knows more about music than Ken does, and he quietly remains a role model for me in so many ways.
-I also studied privately with Michael Gandolfi (Head of Composition, Tanglewood), who blew my mind every week, exhibiting a level of analytical detail and intellectual rigor I had never experienced in music.
+Ken was the biggest surprise of my college career: quiet, unassuming, devoid of ego, always listening, and a musical curiosity that knows no bounds.
+I’m convinced nobody knows more about music than Ken does, and he quietly remains a role model for me in so many ways.
+I also studied privately with Michael Gandolfi (Head of Composition, NEC and Tanglewood), who blew my mind every week, modeling and encouraging a level of analytical detail and intellectual rigor I had never experienced in music.
 Other NEC teachers who shaped me the most include Allan Chase (jazz studies), Bob Labaree (musicology), Jerry Leake (West-African drumming), and Ran Blake (contemporary improvisation).
 Guest Artist-in-Residence composers at NEC who made a huge impact on me included Django Bates, Steve Reich, John Hollenbeck, and Roscoe Mitchell.

-At Harvard, I was shaped into a better scholar by my world-class colleagues, first among them Professor Ingrid Monson, who believed in me from day one.
-I was lucky to overlap at Harvard for three years with my childhood trumpet idol Wynton Marsalis, whose series of lecture/recital/sermons I considered masterpieces; and for one year with Herbie Hancock, who not only dispensed wisdom during his recurring Norton Lecture series, but also let me visit his “office hours” to ask tough questions (one answer was so profound and theatrical and humorous that I can only retell it in person—ask me sometime!).
-Joshua Redman co-taught my class with me one day, as did Wallace Roney, and each was a model of warmth and generosity.
-Vijay Iyer joined our faculty full-time during my last year at Harvard, pushing me into new musical territory; we put on a concert together—I conducted a large jazz ensemble playing my own new arrangements of Iyer’s compositions, while he played inspired piano.
-And my stellar, hand-picked teaching assistants were the ones challenging me and offering useful suggestions on a day-to-day basis, in the classroom and over countless lunches: Omar Thomas, Nick Grondin, Austin McMahon, and Evan Allen.
+At Harvard, I was shaped into a better scholar by my world-class colleagues, first among them Professor Ingrid Monson, who believed in me and cheered me on from day one.
+I counted Professors Alex Rheding and Carol Oja as role models in numerous ways.
+I was lucky to overlap at Harvard for three years with my childhood trumpet idol Wynton Marsalis, whose series of lecture/recital/sermons I considered masterpieces of teaching; and for one year with Herbie Hancock, who not only dispensed wisdom during his recurring Norton Lecture series, but also let me visit his “office hours” to ask tough questions (one answer was so profound and theatrical and humorous that I can only retell it in person—ask me sometime!).
+Joshua Redman co-taught my class with me one day, as did Wallace Roney, and each was a model of humility and generosity.
+Vijay Iyer joined our faculty full-time during my last year at Harvard, pushing me into new musical territory; I arranged some of his music for jazz big band and we put on a concert together—I conducted my arrangements with him at the piano, and the collision of our two musical worlds was thrilling and invigorating.
+Finally, my stellar, hand-picked teaching assistants were the ones challenging me and offering useful suggestions on a day-to-day basis, in the classroom and over countless lunches at every eatery in Harvard Square: Omar Thomas, Nick Grondin, Austin McMahon, and Evan Allen.

-Earlier teachers who shaped and inspired me along the way include Dr. Steve Call (BYU and longtime bandleader in The New Hot 5), trumpet teachers David Brown, Bill Sullivan, and Dan Rich, and musicologist Steven Johnson (BYU).
+Earlier teachers who positively shaped and inspired me along the way include Dr. Steve Call (BYU and longtime bandleader in The New Hot 5), trumpet teachers David Brown, Bill Sullivan, and Dan Rich, music theorists Michael Hicks and Matthias Truniger (BYU and NEC), and musicologists Steven Johnson and Anne Hallmark (BYU and NEC).
 There are many, many more.
-I am indebted to so many for so much, and am genuinely thrilled to have found a career teaching music.
+I am indebted to so many teachers for so much, and am genuinely thrilled to have found a career of my own teaching music.